jimmycallin/udeval/proposal/proposal.md

 Further potential experiments, if time allows, include analyzing the effect on performance when varying the amount of training data.
 Previous experiments have shown weak correlation between data size and performance, which could potentially be explained by not taking into account the relative ease of identifying function word relations.

-While we expect the final evaluation scheme to be similar in algorithmic design to the widely used attachment scores, we still want to emphasize what we believe to be essential qualities to keep in mind when developing new metrics:

-- _Keep it intuitive_ -- Evaluation should as little as possible be a black box of magic.
-If researchers feel like they easily can get an intuitive understanding of its process as well as its output, there is a much higher chance of the metric to get widely adopted.
-- _Keep it interpretable_ -- While an evaluation score is best understood in the context of competing systems, it should ideally be possible to adapt it for getting a deeper understanding of one's system.

-We hope to adhere to these qualities in our project.

 ## Significance

 We have expressed what problems we see with current evaluation schemes when it comes to cross-lingual evaluation of dependency parsing.
 Through this project we plan to shed light on these issues, as well as present a viable alternative evaluation scheme that could potentially be adopted in a wider setting.

-\pagebreak

 # References